-Prohibition of child labour on the part of our business partners or their suppliers

-Prohibition of forced or compulsory labour

-Prohibition of any form of discrimination

-Freedom of association and the right to conduct collective bargaining - if required under applicable law

-Minimum wage and overtime pay in line with statutory benefits for staff

-Encouraging ongoing improvements and refinements to occupational health and safety arrangements in compliance with national regulations

-Prohibition of bribery, extortion and embezzlement

-Evaluation of suppliers on the basis of their optimisation measures regarding the management of resources, minimisation of ecological damage, adoption of a precautionary approach, and the promotion of environmental responsibility and environmental technologies
+- prohibition of child labour on the part of our business partners or their suppliers; - prohibition of forced or compulsory labour; - prohibition of any form of discrimination; - freedom of association and the right to conduct collective bargaining if required under applicable law; - minimum wage and overtime pay in line with statutory benefits for staff; - encouraging ongoing improvements and refinements to occupational health and safety arrangements in compliance with national regulations; - prohibition of bribery, extortion and embezzlement; - evaluation of suppliers on the basis of their optimisation measures regarding the management of resources, minimisation of ecological damage, adoption of a precautionary approach, and the promotion of environmental responsibility and environmental technologies.

+3.2 Production

+Making a growing medium involves enriching our substrate base materials - peat, green compost and wood fibre - with perlite, lime, fertilisers and additives such as sand or clay.
+Organic and mineral fertilising solutions ensure that plants are specifically provided with all the nutrients and trace elements they need.
+The addition of lime regulates the substrate's pH level.

-Production processes
+Production processes 301:103-2

 Our growing media are manufactured at our own production facilities, which are equipped with ultra-modern machinery and technical installations.
-A range of around 150 different raw peat materials, additives, fertilisers and additives are available.
+A range of around 150 different raw peat materials, admixing agents, fertilisers and additives are available.
 In the reporting year, production of growing media for commercial horticulture and the consumer segment increased to 3.549 million m3 (previous year: 3.401 million m3).